Crypto terminology, decoded.

 two-of-three multisignature

-A wallet policy requiring any 2 of 3 keys to sign a transaction, balancing redundancy and security.
+A wallet policy where any two of three independent keys can authorize a spend, balancing redundancy and theft resistance.

 Uncle Block